amzn/selling-partner-api-docs/guides/developer-guide/SellingPartnerApiDeveloperGuideForVendors.md

 **To register as a developer**

-1. Sign into Vendor Central with the credentials that you want to associate with your developer account.
+1. Sign into [Vendor Central](https://vendorcentral.amazon.com) for your marketplace with the credentials that you want to associate with your developer account.
+See [Vendor Central URLs](#vendor-central-urls) for a list of URLs by marketplace.

-2. Go to the Developer Profile page: https://vendorcentral.amazon.com/developer/register.
+2. In the **Integration** menu, click **API Integration**.

+   The **Developer Central** page appears.

+3. Click **Proceed to Developer Profile**.

    The **Developer Profile** page appears.

+4. Follow the instructions to register as a developer.

+-Or-

+1. Go directly to the Developer Profile page for your marketplace and sign in.
+For example, https://vendorcentral.amazon.com/developer/register for the US marketplace.

+   The **Developer Profile** page appears.

    **Note**: The link to the developer profile page above is for the US marketplace.
 To create a URL for another region, start with the base URL for Vendor Central for that marketplace, and then append `/developer/register`.
+See [Vendor Central URLs](#vendor-central-urls) for a list of URLs by marketplace.

    For example, the base URL for Vendor Central for the UK marketplace is `https://vendorcentral.amazon.co.uk`, so the URL for the developer profile page is `https://vendorcentral.amazon.co.uk/developer/register`.

-3. Follow the instructions to register as a developer.
+2. Follow the instructions to register as a developer.

+**To check the status of your Developer Profile application**

+Once you have submitted your developer profile application, Amazon evaluates the information provided and approves or denies your request.
+If denied, you can address the reason for the denial and then  resubmit your profile.
+To check the status of your developer profile application while it is under review:

+1. Sign into Vendor Central with the credentials that you used when you created your developer profile.

+2. In the **Integration** menu, click **API Integration**.

+   The **Developer Central** page appears.

+3. Follow the instructions in the **Your developer registration is under review** banner.
+The banner will change to reflect the status of your application.

 After we have registered you as a developer, you can [register your Selling Partner API application](#registering-your-selling-partner-api-application).
-To view your developer information, see [Viewing your developer information](#viewing-your-developer-information).
+To view your application information, see [Viewing your application information](#viewing-your-application-information).

 # Registering your Selling Partner API application